Stranger6667/talks/articles/testing-network-interactions-in-python/PITCHME.md

 Note:
 We need to adapt other code in some way.
-Again, let's pretend that we work with the DB in async way as well.
+Again, let's pretend that we work with the DB in an async way as well.

 +++
 @snap[north]